anupkumar1814/EcommerceWeb/README.md

 2.React js(front framework of the js, for view)<br>
 3.Express js(Node js web framework for the backend building)<br>
 4.MongoDb(for storing the user list and messages and conversations)<br>

+ --  Link of the hosted website  <A href="https://ecommercefrontend-1r7o.onrender.com">link</A>